 Physical Growth and Sexual Maturation of Adolescents

-During adolescence (usually considered age 10 to the late teens or early 20s), boys and girls reach adult height and weight and undergo sexual maturation (see Puberty in Boys and see Puberty in Girls).
+During adolescence (usually considered age 10 to the late teens or early 20s), boys and girls reach adult height and weight and undergo sexual maturation (puberty).
 The timing and speed with which these changes occur vary and are affected by both heredity and environment.

 There is a growth spurt during adolescence.
 The growth spurt in boys occurs during mid-adolescence between the ages of 12 years and 17 years and usually begins a year after the testes start enlarging.
 Boys grow about 4 inches (about 10 centimeters) during their year of maximum growth.
 The growth spurt in girls occurs in early adolescence between the ages of 9½ years and 14½ years.
 Girls grow about 3½ inches (about 9 centimeters) during their year of maximum growth.
 In general, boys become heavier and taller than girls.
-By age 18, boys have about ¾ inch (about 2 centimeters) of growth remaining and girls have slightly less.
+By age 18, boys have about 1 inch (about 2½ centimeters) of growth remaining and girls have slightly less.

-Sexual maturation begins at different ages depending on genetic and environmental factors.
+Sexual maturation or puberty begins at different ages depending on genetic and environmental factors.
 Sexual maturity begins earlier today than a century ago, probably because of improvements in nutrition, general health, and living conditions.
 For example, the average age that girls begin menstruating has decreased by about 3 years over the past 100 years.
 However, whenever sexual maturation begins, it typically occurs in the same order.